Will Benson Player Props: Reds vs. Dodgers

 Will Benson At The Plate

-- Benson is hitting .278 with seven doubles, four triples, seven home runs and 26 walks.
+- Benson is batting .275 with seven doubles, four triples, seven home runs and 26 walks.

+- Benson has picked up a hit in 50.0% of his 56 games this year, with at least two hits in 16.1% of those games.

-- Benson has had at least one RBI in 21.8% of his games this year (12 of 55), with more than one RBI six times (10.9%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 21.4% of his games this year, Benson has tallied at least one RBI.
+In six of those games (10.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.